BurakKTopal/SmallPythonProjects/SnakeGame/README.md

 Use the arrows on your keyboard to change the direction of the snake.
 For changing the speed of the snake, you can play around with the <a href="https://github.com/BurakKTopal/SmallPythonProjects/blob/main/SnakeGame/Main.py#L5">MAX_FPS</a> variable.

 ## Reinforcement Learning
 I've also provided code to learn an AI to play the snake game.
-This is achieved by the work of many thanks to <a href="https://github.com/patrickloeber">Patrick Loeber</a>. and the corresponding video https://www.youtube.com/watch?v=L8ypSXwyBds.
+This is achieved by the notable work of <a href="https://github.com/patrickloeber">Patrick Loeber</a>. and the corresponding video https://www.youtube.com/watch?v=L8ypSXwyBds.